mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 In a first person shooters the prediction is applied only to your local player character and perhaps objects they are carrying like items and weapons, but in a physics simulation what would need to be predicted?
 Not only your own character, but any objects you interact with would need to be predicted as well.
 This means if you picked up an object and threw it at a stack of objects, the client side prediction and rollback would need to at minimum a start to include the subset of objects you have interacted with _and_ the objects they in turn interact with via collision.

 While this could _theoretically_ work, it's easy to see that the worst case for one player throwing a cube at a large pile of cubes is the player predicting the _entire simulation_.
 Over typical internet conditions it can be expected that players will need to predict up to 250ms to hide latency and at 60HZ this means a client-side prediction of 15 frames.
-Physics simulation is usually pretty expensive, so any solution that requires 15 invisible rollback simulation frames for each frame of real simulation is probably not practical.
+Physics simulation are usually pretty expensive, so anything that requires 15 invisible rollback simulation frames for each frame of real simulation is probably not practical.

 # What could a solution look like?

-At this point both techniques above can be ruled out:
+At this point I think both techniques above can be ruled out:

 1. PhysX is not deterministic, so we can't use deterministic lockstep.